Joelheile/ybudget/README.md

 We take security seriously at YBudget.
 Here's how we protect your financial data and keep operations safe for NGOs.

+**📋 Threat Model:** For a comprehensive threat analysis including risk assessment and security controls, see [Threatmodel](security/Threatmodel.md)

 #### Authentication & Authorization

 **1. OAuth instead of Password**